 1. A Collection agency located near you.
 Most agencies can handle accounts nationwide and have contracts with local lawyers if needed at no extra cost.

-2. BBB/ Google reviews.
+2. Yelp/ Google reviews.
 No one likes collection agencies, most negative reviews are left by debtors.
 Getting 5 star reviews by paying someone is not hard.
 I personally suggest, avoid those.
+BBB reviews are still more reliable.

 You can contact us for your debt collection needs.